-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena writes about the challenge of locating your ancestor’s burial place—and explains how to find out if a cemetery has been moved.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena writes about the challenge of locating your ancestor’s burial place—and explains how to find out if a cemetery has been moved.

 Most genealogy articles written about cemeteries focus on how to find your ancestor’s final resting place.
 These articles describe resources available (both online and off) for finding cemetery transcriptions and obituaries.
 Having written a book about cemeteries in a region of California, I am always amazed when we are able to find an ancestor’s burial place.
 Sometimes our ancestors are not buried where we think they should be.

 What can you do when there seems to be no mention of an ancestor’s burial place in any resource?
 Not all cemeteries are places of eternal slumber.
 For a variety of reasons cemeteries may be repurposed, burials may be disinterred, and grave markers may be stolen or succumb to the elements over time.
 In my own years of genealogy research I have seen cemeteries reclaimed by nearby lakes and rivers, plowed over for golf courses, grave markers destroyed by vandals, and cemeteries repurposed for city projects.
 If you are able to visit the grave of an ancestor, consider yourself lucky.

 We often think of newspapers as a place to read articles specific to an ancestor’s burial such as obituaries and funeral notices—but what if you need to know more about a cemetery?
 Old newspapers are a great place to learn about the history of a specific cemetery, or information about cemeteries in a city.
 Need historical background to help you ascertain whether an ancestor could be buried in a particular cemetery?
 Curious what happened to a cemetery?
 Looking for a cemetery history?
 Newspapers can provide this type of historical information.